 As a Lingoloop tutor, I talk with English learners everyday about their goals.
 I also hear about the things that are holding them back from being comfortable speaking English.
 The number one issue that people mention is shyness.

-I was talking with a student just this week who mentioned that she is able to speak English pretty fluently when she practices alone in her apartment, but as soon as she is around others, she feels shy, freezes, and can’t get her thoughts out.
+I was talking with a student just this week who mentioned that she is able to speak English fluently when she practices alone in her apartment, but as soon as she is around others, she feels shy, freezes, and can’t get her thoughts out.
 Does this sound familiar?
 Want to get rid of your fear of speaking English?

 So let’s address this very common issue.
-Here are 4 simple things you can start doing right now to help you overcome your fears when speaking English, or even when speaking your native language.
+Here are some simple things you can start doing right now to help you overcome your fears when speaking English, or even when speaking your native language.

 1 – Smile